The Neumann problem for the $k$-Cauchy-Fueter complexes over $k$-pseudoconvex domains in $\mathbb{R}^4$ and the $L^2$ estimate: The Neumann boundary condition, -plurisubharmonicity and -pseudoconvexity

-for $ \xi $ satisfying the boundary condition (\ref{eq:pseudoconvex-tangent-2-0}), by using symmetrisation by Lemma \ref{lem:sym} (1) and the boundary condition (\ref{eq:pseudoconvex-tangent-2-0}) for $\xi$ twice.
-At last we get $ \mathscr L_2(\widetilde{r};\xi)= \mu(x)\mathscr L_2( {r};\xi) $ on the boundary for $\xi$ satisfying the boundary condition (\ref{eq:pseudoconvex-tangent-2-0}).
-The result follows. \end{proof} \begin{rem} The $2$-pseudoconvexity in (\ref{eq:pseudoconvex-2}) is the natural convexity associated to the $2$-Cauchy-Fueter complex (cf. H\"ormander \cite{Hor} for the notion of convexity associated to a differential operator).
-The $2$-pseudoconvexity similarly defined in $\mathbb{R}^{4n}$ is different from the pseudoconvexity introduced in \cite{Wa11}, which is based on the notion of a plurisubharmonic function over quaternionic space introduced by Alesker \cite{alesker1}.
+\begin{rem} The $k$-pseudoconvexity in (\ref{eq:pseudoconvex}) is the natural convexity associated to the $k$-Cauchy-Fueter complex (cf. H\"ormander \cite{Hor-convex} for notions of convexity associated to differential operators).
+The $k$-pseudoconvexity similarly defined in $\mathbb{R}^{4n}$ is different from the pseudoconvexity introduced in \cite{Wa11}, which is based on the notion of a plurisubharmonic function over quaternionic space introduced by Alesker \cite{alesker1} (see also \cite{WaWang}). \end{rem}